ravi-mone/angular2-crud/README.md

 npm run build.prod

 //TO run the mongodb server
-Run this command in another tab
+Run this `npm server/app.js` in another tab

-npm server/app.js
 ```